martinfrances107/rust_d3_geo/README.md

 ## Current Status

 The majority of the library has been ported along with the associated tests.
-The aim is to eventaully release this as a rust crate. but at the moment is this alpha grade software.
+The aim is to eventaully release a "1.0" version. but at the moment is this alpha grade software.

 <br/>